Clayton Spencer: Endowment and fundraising

-Spencer assumed an endowment that was heavily impacted by the 2007 to 2008 financial crisis and market volatility, thus reporting negative returns in the first two years.
+Spencer assumed an endowment that was heavily impacted by the 2008 financial crisis, thus reporting negative returns in the first two years.
 During her first year as president, 2012, Spencer raised $12.2 million in donations.
 At the conclusion of the second semester of the 2012/13 academic year, the Bates College Board of Trustees announced a totaled pool donation of $11.5 million to start the Catalyst Fund.
 Spencer would go on to expand the financial aid program by expending more of the college's endowment and indirect funding.
 In the 2013 fiscal year, the college reported Spencer's fundraising totaled $12 million.
 In 2014, Spencer introduced the option to donate capitalized securities, and saw a total of $16 million donated in the completed fiscal year.

 In May 2015, Spencer's fundraising prompted Moody's Investors Service to upgrade the college's $24 million revenue bonds to an A1 rating.
 During the capital cycle of 2015, Spencer raised $21.6 million, $5.6 million more than the year before.
 On March 31, 2015, Spencer raised $250,000, the most ever secured in 24 hours by the college.

 With the start of the 2016 academic year, she appointed committees to expand the college's curriculum, after a donation of $19 million was given to fund new areas of study and support incoming professors in the computer sciences.
 In the 2016 fiscal year, Spencer's team in the Office of College Advancement raised $28.2 million, which broke the 2006 record and marked the third year the college's fundraising has increased by 30 percent annually.

 In May 2017, she launched the "Bates+You" fundraising campaign–the largest ever undertaken by the college–totaling $300 million to fund facilities, financial aid, the operational fund, and the endowment.
 The campaign was met with a $50 million donation from Michael Bonney, and has reached $160 million toward its total goal as of May 2017.